erabug/wikigraph/readme.md

     write_rels(data, 'data/rels.tsv')
     write_nodes(data, 'data/nodes.tsv')
 ```
-I wanted the codes that I gave each page to be continuous (for the next step, batch importing) so the script assigns codes to pages after the dictionary is pruned.
-I wrote <kbd>test_continuity.py</kbd> to test whether or not the nodes.tsv file produced has continuous codes.
+I needed page codes to be continuous so those are assigned after the dictionary is pruned.
+I also wrote <kbd>test_continuity.py</kbd> to test whether or not the nodes.tsv file produced has continuous codes.

-It is quite a memory-intensive script so I ended up running it on my Amazon EC2 instance (15G RAM), and even there it took about 30 minutes.
+It is quite a memory-intensive script and even on a server with 15G RAM, it took about 30 minutes to execute--but it worked!
 After cleaning, the complete graph has about 4.5 million nodes and 110 million edges.
 The data are stored in two tsv files: a list of all relationships and a list of all nodes.

-__nodes.tsv__(160MB)
+__nodes.tsv__ (160MB)
 ```
 node    title            l:label    degrees
 0       Alabama         Pages      83
 1       Andrew Jackson  Pages      51
 ```
-__rels.tsv__(2.5GB)
+__rels.tsv__ (2.5GB)
 ```
 start   end type
 0       1   LINKS_TO
 2       3   LINKS_TO
 ```
 I used Michael Hunger's [batch import tool](https://github.com/jexp/batch-import/tree/20) to insert the data into a [Neo4j](http://neo4j.com/) graph database.
-Also, after much research and many failed batch imports, I appended ```batch_import.csv.quotes=false``` to **batch.properties** because double quotes in the page titles cause a lookup failure when importing relationships.
+Also, after much research and many failed batch imports, I appended ```batch_import.csv.quotes=false``` to **batch.properties** because stray double quotes in the page titles cause a lookup failure when importing relationships (which was not detected in the presidents subgraph).

 #####Database and model
 Within the database, the data model is quite simple: (Page) -[:LINKS_TO]-> (Page).
 All nodes have a label (Page) and three properties (node, title, degrees).
-All relationships are identical and hold no properties.
+All relationships are unidrectional and hold no properties.

-After importing the data, I applied a constraint on all nodes indicating that their id ('node') was unique:
+Within the database I applied a constraint on all nodes indicating that their id ('node') was unique.
+This dramatically decreased query response time as the database did not have to do a full scan of the nodes for each lookup.
 ```
 CREATE CONSTRAINT ON (p:Page) ASSERT p.node IS UNIQUE;
 ```